Trial of Champions (EP)

 Trial of Champions is the second EP by Canadian power metal band 3 Inches of Blood.
-It was released in digital download format on October 17, 2007 by Roadrunner Records.
+It was released in download format on October 17, 2007, by Roadrunner Records.
 The title track was inspired by the Fighting Fantasy game book of the same name, and features a similar plot in which an enslaved gladiator fights his way to victory, and ultimately kills the emperor.
 "In the Time of Job When Mammon Was a Yippie" is a cover of a song by progressive rock band Lucifer's Friend, from their debut album.
 "Key to Oblivion" is a B-side from the band's previous studio album, Fire Up the Blades.

 It is the last release by the band to include their screamer, Jamie Hooper.